Huhu beetle: As food

 P. reticularis contains substantial amounts of nutrients.
-The larvae and pupae are relatively high in fat (up to 45% and 58% dry weight in large larvae and pupae respectively).
-The fat in huhu grubs is mostly oleic acid and palmitic acid.
+The larva and pupa are relatively high in fat (up to 45% and 58% dry weight in large larvae and pupae respectively).
+The fat in the larva is mostly oleic acid and palmitic acid.
 The second most abundant nutrient is protein, which is present at 30% dry weight in the large larvae, and close to 28% dry weight in the pupae.
-Protein extracts from huhu larvae and pupae are high in essential amino acids such as isoleucine, lysine, leucine, and valine.
-The total essential amino acid content of huhu grubs meets the WHO essential amino acid requirements for human nutrition.
-The essential amino acid content of huhu is significantly higher than that of mealworms, and is comparable to beef and chickpeas.
-When reconstituted in water, the protein powders of huhu larvae and pupae are able to form stable foams and emulsions.
-The ash content (representing minerals) of huhu grubs is 1.8% dry weight in large larvae, and 2.2% in pupae.
+The ash content (representing minerals) is 1.8% dry weight in the large larva, and 2.2% in pupa.
 The minerals include manganese, magnesium, phosphorus, iron, copper, and zinc.
+One study found that the wild caught larva have very low levels of heavy metals and thus are safe for consumption.